This whimsical tale of discovery is so full of joy and wonder. It also opens a door to dance in the most charming and accessible way.

 • The Cat with the Crooked Tail highlights the value of practice, friendship, and a good attitude.
 Merida Brown, the feline heroine, thinks her tail hinders her abilities.
 With help from a friend, she proves herself wrong.
 (Kids might ask for props or want to set up an obstacle course.)

-• Danika’s Dancing Day (August) focuses on ballet.
+• Danika’s Dancing Day (late January) focuses on ballet.
 Danika creates a performance out of chores, playing outside, and even her dreams.
 Ballet words are mentioned often; non-dancers may want to start with a different story and build up to this one.